Managed IT Services in Coquitlam for Small and Mid-Size Businesses

 Mike Pearlstein, CISSP.
 CEO, Fusion Computing

 Fusion has served Canadian businesses since 2012.
-Our security leadership holds active CISSP certification and our approach is aligned to CIS Controls v8.1.
-The same framework used by enterprises, applied to businesses with 10 to 150 employees.
+Our security leadership holds active CISSP certification and our approach is aligned to CIS Controls v8.1, the same framework used by enterprises, applied to businesses with 10 to 150 employees.

 Part of Fusion’s national managed IT services network.